millionhz/network-security-notes/content/docs/2-usable-security/authentication.md

 {{< hint info >}}
 Passwords can't be replaced because all alternative methods require a fallback authentication mechanism.
 {{< /hint >}}

+## Hardware Keys

+Hardware keys are a way to authenticate a user by using a physical device.

+Hardware keys are often in form of UBS sticks, smart cards or QR codes.
+The user needs to be in physical possession of the device to authenticate.
+Furthermore authenticity checks are needed to ensure that tokens and certificates are not replaced, modified, or counterfeit.

+{{< hint danger >}}
+Hardware keys are susceptible to Supply Chain Attacks.
+{{< /hint >}}

+# Evaluating Authentication Schemes

+## Usability

+- Memorywise-Effortless
+- Scalable-for-Users
+- Nothing-to-Carry
+- Physically-Effortless
+- Easy-to-Learn
+- Efficient-to-Use
+- Infrequent-Errors
+- Easy-Recovery-from-Loss

+## Dependability

+- Accessible
+- Negligible-Cost-per-User
+- Server-Compatible
+- Mature
+- Non-Proprietary

+## Security

+- Resilient-to-Physical-Observation
+- Resilient-to-Targeted-Impersonation
+- Resilient-to-Throttled-Guessing
+- Resilient-to-Unthrottled-Guessing
+- Resilient-to-Internal-Observation
+- Resilient-to-Leaks-from-Other-Verifiers
+- Resilient-to-Phishing
+- Resilient-toTheft
+- No-Trusted-Third-Party
+- Requiring-Explicit-Consent
+- Unlinkable